On the boundary properties of Bernstein estimators on the simplex

 \subsection{Contribution}

 Our theoretical contribution is to find asymptotic expressions for the bias, variance and MSE of the Bernstein c.d.f.\ and density estimators, defined respectively in \eqref{eq:cdf.Bernstein.estimator} and \eqref{eq:histogram.estimator}, {\it near} and on the boundary of the $d$-dimensional simplex.
 We also deduce the asymptotically optimal choice of the bandwidth parameter $m$ using the expressions for the MSE, which can be used in practice to implement a plug-in selection method.
 All these results generalize those found in \cite{MR2925964} for the unit interval and complement those found in \cite{MR4287788} in the interior of the simplex.
-Our rates of convergence for the MSE are in line with those recently found in \cite{arXiv:2002.06956} for Dirichlet kernel estimator.
+Our rates of convergence for the MSE are in line with those recently found in \cite{MR4319409} for Dirichlet kernel estimator.
 In both cases, the general rule is that the variable smoothing that is built-in for Bernstein estimators and asymmetric kernel estimators yields an asymptotically smaller bias near the boundary at the cost of an increase in variance, compared to traditional multivariate kernel estimators.

 Under the assumption that the target density is twice continuously differentiable, we find in particular that the variance is $\OO_{\bb{x}}(n^{-1} m^{d/2})$ in the interior of the simplex and it gets multiplied by a factor $m^{1/2}$ everytime we go near the boundary in one of the $d$ dimensions.
-If we are near an edge of dimension $d - |\mathcal{J}|$, then the variance is $\OO_{\bb{x}}(n^{-1} m^{(d + |\mathcal{J}|)/2})$.
+If we are near an edge of dimension $d - |\mathcal{J}|$ (see Section~\ref{sec:results.density.estimator} for the definition of $\mathcal{J}$), then the variance is $\OO_{\bb{x}}(n^{-1} m^{(d + |\mathcal{J}|)/2})$.
 Additional smoothness conditions on the partial derivatives of the target density can improve those rates, see, e.g., Corollary~\ref{cor:Leblanc.2012.boundary.Corollary.1.next} for more details on this point.